What is this project?

 This project was created with the intention of creating awareness and encouraging people to welcome new identities, meaning non-binary genders, sexual orientations, etc. This platform can also be used to learn about how to respectfully address people who identify as non-binary.
 For individuals looking for support resources near them, the website has an interactive element which shows resources near you as well as useful links to learn more about non-binary genders.

-The website has interactive elements such as smooth scrolling, a world map with hover-based interactivity, an input field which displays a variety of results, and explanation of gender, sexuality, and their differences.
+The website has interactive elements such as smooth scrolling, a world map with hover-based interactivity, an input field which displays a variety of results, and explanation of gender, sexuality, and the difference between the terms.

 The website's interaction starts off with a short explanation of the website's goals and what users can find on it.
 Users can also use the header menu to navigate through the webpage.

 By hovering over the map, users can find out how to address non-binary genders in various languages and local dialects around the world.

 The website offers short definitions and explanations of common misconceptions about gender, sexuality, and their differences.

 Access to resources

 This website also includes a resource locater, which displays nearby resources based on a user's chosen location.
 Users can use this interaction or more resources from the footer to seek help or support about gender identity.